cowprotocol/token-lz/README.md

 node scripts/convert-to-safe-format.js txns.json
 ```

 A series of files will be created in your project folder for transactions to execute on each network.
-Execute the generated batches through Safe Transaction Builder.
+Stage and Execute the generated batches through (Safe Transaction Builder)[https://app.safe.global/apps/open?appUrl=https%3A%2F%2Fapps-portal.safe.global%2Ftx-builder].

-**Note:** Chain ID warnings in Safe Transaction Builder are expected due to an issue with LayerZero's providing of EVM chain ID mapping.
-Please be careful to double check the network when uploading.
+**Note:** When deploying in the Safe Transaction Builder, you may see a warning about the uploaded JSON file having invalid chain ID.
+These errors are expected due to an issue with LayerZero's providing of EVM chain ID mapping, and can be safely ignored.
+With this in mind, Please be careful to double check the network when uploading.

 ## Configuration